silviasyu/MBTA_Database/README.md

 database and application allows users to make numerous useful queries regarding the MBTA (Massachusetts Bay Transportation Authority) subway stations, trains, and lines.
 The database reflects the concepts learned throughout the semester in this class, including how to create a database (tables, queries, functions, and procedures) while the application allows users to perform CRUD operations (create, read, update, and delete).

 ## Project Overview
-The MBTA Database Querier was created using SQL and MySQL for the database, PyMySql to connect the database with the front end (the Terminal) and Python for the front end code.
+The MBTA CRUD App was created using SQL and MySQL for the database, PyMySql to connect the database with the front end (the Terminal) and Python for the front end code.
 Through this application, users are able to search by station or line and retrieve information.
 For a station, users could get information such as all arrival times, the arrival times after a given time, and the associated lines